 Medicine Resident On-Call (MROC)

-The purpose of the MROC is to provide extra manpower on an as needed basis for the internal medicine housestaff including during Dr. Cart events, patient care responsibilities, and to occasionally help with admitting to housestaff services.
+The purpose of the MROC is to provide additional support on an as-needed basis for the internal medicine house staff, including during Dr. Cart events, patient care responsibilities, and occasional assistance with admitting to house staff services.